pryv/dev-site/source/guides/pryv.io-setup.md

 ## Set the platform parameters

-Along with the the configuration files, you will find an Installation guide describing where to unpack them and how to set the platform variables.
+Along with the configuration files, you will find an Installation guide describing where to unpack them and how to set the platform variables.

 ## Obtain an SSL certificate